4.2 Solving by Factoring

 Solution

-Throughout math, whenever we encounter a new problem we always want to turn it into a problem we've solved before.
-It's no different here.
 In the next example the equation is not equal to zero, so what do we do?
-We move terms to the other side of the equation so that it does equal zero, and the proceed as before.
+We move terms to the other side of the equation so that it does equal zero.
+After doing that it will look similar to problems we've solved earlier and we'll proceed as we did before.

 Solve \(4x^2=28x\).